evosys21/pdflib/docs/multicell-user-manual.md

 ### Style Inheritance

 Styles are inherited.
-All styles inherit a "base" style (IF it's defined).
+All styles inherit a "base" style (If it's defined).
 In order to inherit a "property" set it to `null`

 ```php
 // define the "base" style